jesusgf96/Sea-Elements-Prediction-UNet-Based-Models/README.rst

 📂 Data
 -----

-In order to download the data, please email to one of the following addresses:
+In order to download the data, please email to the following addresses:

 j.garciafernandez@student.maastrichtuniversity.nl

+i.alaouiabdellaoui@student.maastrichtuniversity.nl

 siamak.mehrkanoon@maastrichtuniversity.nl

-i.alaouiabdellaoui@student.maastrichtuniversity.nl

 The data must be downloaded and unzipped inside the 'Data/' directory.